+The aim of Hypnosis for Cancer Care is to reduce the symptoms of anxiety and fear of recurrence, to lessen the side effects of medical treatments and to stimulate the immune system.
 In 2015, about 30,000 people in Hong Kong discovered that they had cancer.
-This is a scary medical problem because it is known to be life-threatening.
 Fortunately, medical science has come up with many powerful and effective therapies to fight it decisively and more discoveries are being made every day.
-As well, we are fortunate to live in a city with excellent medical resources, both public and private.
 Hypnotherapy is not new to cancer care.
 For over 200 years, it has been known to improve the outcomes (as well as reducing medical bills) associated with diagnostic procedures.
-Hypnosis helps the patient access its own inner resources to support the medical therapy or surgery necessary to fight cancer.
+Hypnosis helps the patient access their own inner resources to support the medical therapy or surgery necessary to fight cancer.
 There are many issues that respond very well to hypnosis.